News

 Place the SSL certificate on the server

-You need to create a complete chain of your SSL certificate from its public key and the chain of certificate authorities.
+You need to create a full certificate chain by combining your public SSL certificate and the certificate authority chain:

 cat pub-key.pem ca-chain.pem > full-chain.pem